packmad/AndRmPerm/README.md

 ## Description

-I spent some hours for screenshot, description and video... check it on the Google Play Store.
+I spent some hours for screenshot, description and video... see them on the Google Play Store.